RakhithJK/3ct0s-dystopia-c2-wiki/Disctopia-Help-Command.md

     With the !process command you can view all the process on the agent.

+- **!killproc {AGENT-ID} {PID}**

+    With the !killproc command you can kill the specified process using its PID (You can retrieve this using the !process command) on the agent.

 - **!download {AGENT-ID} {PATH}**

     With the !download command you can download a file from the agent.
 You will need to specify the full path to the file.